GreeshmaSaiPriyaLekkala/Amazon_Sales_Analysis/README.md

 ## Exploratory Data Analysis (EDA)
 ### 1. Size Analysis
-The distribution of purchases based on size is explored using count plots, revealing that M-Size is the most popular among buyers.
+The distribution of the purchases based on size is explored using count plots, revealing that M-Size is the most popular among buyers.

 ### 2. Grouping by Size
 Grouping the data by size allows for a deeper understanding of the quantity of products sold for each size.
 The analysis confirms that M-Size products dominate sales.